modin-project/unidist/docs/developer/architecture.rst

-When calling an operation of the :doc:`API </flow/unidist/api>` provided by the framework unidist appeals to the :py:class:`~unidist.core.base.backend.BackendProxy` object that dispatches the call to the concrete backend class instance (:py:class:`~unidist.core.backends.ray.backend.RayBackend`, :py:class:`~unidist.core.backends.dask.backend.DaskBackend`, :py:class:`~unidist.core.backends.pymp.backend.PyMpBackend`, :py:class:`~unidist.core.backends.pyseq.backend.PySeqBackend` or :py:class:`~unidist.core.backends.mpi.backend.MPIBackend`).
+When calling an operation of the :doc:`API </flow/unidist/api>` provided by the framework unidist appeals to the :py:class:`~unidist.core.base.backend.BackendProxy` object that dispatches the call to the concrete backend class instance (:py:class:`~unidist.core.backends.mpi.backend.MPIBackend`, :py:class:`~unidist.core.backends.dask.backend.DaskBackend`, :py:class:`~unidist.core.backends.ray.backend.RayBackend`, :py:class:`~unidist.core.backends.pymp.backend.PyMpBackend` or :py:class:`~unidist.core.backends.pyseq.backend.PySeqBackend`).
 These classes are childs of the :py:class:`~unidist.core.base.backend.Backend` interface and should override operations declared in it.
 Then, the concrete backend performs passed operation and hands over the result back to the :py:class:`~unidist.core.base.backend.BackendProxy` that postprocesses it if necessary and returns it to the user.